ZhengTracyKe/IFPCA/IFVAE-Code/ReadMe.md

 ### 1. Function.py: (for the usage of IF-VAE, please see the other 2 example files)

 Provide all functions and classes required to implement IF-VAE.
-Can implement the IF-VAE and VAE using the main function called ‘IF-VAE’：
+Can implement the IF-VAE and VAE using the main function called *IF-VAE*：

 Usage:
 ```